 As we transition from Winter to Spring, it’s still a wonderful time for a stew!
 A daubeis a kind of stew that is traditionally made in Provence using inexpensive beef that has been braised in wine as well as with garlic, vegetables, and herbs de Provence.
 While Provencal in origins, it’s also made in the Languedoc, the neighboring region to the west.
-This particular dish comes from Chef Stéphane of one of our newest trips, French Gastronomy in the Parc des Cevennes.
-The chef recommends using a braising pan or a traditional daubière — which is a terra-cotta pot that looks like a pitcher — to cook the stew.
+This particular dish comes from Chef Stéphane of one of our newest cooking vacations in France.
+We recommend using a braising pan or a traditional daubière – which is a terra-cotta pot that looks like a pitcher – to cook the stew.

 Chef Stéphane recommends serving this dish with a side of steamed potatoes, as well as pair it with wine, like Saint Joseph Fronsac or Pic Saint Loup.